CRUD Endpoints for Addresses

 GET a Single Address

-Retrieving one address by its ID follows the same pattern but includes a route parameter and a 404 check.
+Retrieving one address by its ID follows the same pattern:

 The {id} segment in [HttpGet("{id}")] is bound to the Guid id parameter by convention.
-If the address does not exist, the method returns 404 Not Found.
+If the address does not exist, the service returns null and the controller returns 404 Not Found.
 The [ApiController] attribute ensures that invalid GUID values in the route return 400 automatically.

 POST - Create a New Address